linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

 If your computer is equipped with Bluetooth module, you can transfer files in short distance through Bluetooth.
 1. On File Manager interface, select a file.
 2. Right-click and select **Send to** > **Send to Bluetooth**.
 3. If your computer is not connected to a Bluetooth device, click "Go to Bluetooth Settings" in the pop-up dialog box, and the interface will jump to the **Control Center** > **Bluetooth** setting window.
-Switch on the Bluetooth function, search for nearby Bluetooth devices and connect.
-After the connection is successful, a prompt of successful connection will pop up on the top of the desktop.
+Refer to [Connect to a Bluetooth Device](dman:///dde#Connect to a Bluetooth Device) for details.
-4. A dialogue box pops up, you can select a receiving device and click **Next**.
+4. After the connection is successful, a dialogue box pops up, you can select a receiving device and click **Next**.
 5. After transferring is finished successfully, click **Done** in the pop-up dialogue box.
 >![tips](icon/tips.svg)Tips: If you need to transfer a folder, you can compress it in advance and send it through Bluetooth.